openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### provideFeedPriceData

+**🟢 Live Mode Only** - This provider requires real-time blockchain data and is not available in past data mode.

 This provider delivers comprehensive HIVE price feed information including current prices, price history, and statistical price data.
 It provides access to the official witness-published price feeds that determine HIVE-to-HBD conversion rates on the blockchain.
 The provider supplies current median, minimum, and maximum price values along with historical price data for trend analysis.
 Price feed data is essential for financial applications, trading bots, conversion calculators, and economic analysis tools.
 The provider delivers real-time price information alongside your filter results, enabling applications to react to both events and current market conditions.
-It works with both live and past data modes, allowing real-time price monitoring and historical price analysis.

 ``` ts
 /**